 The most important aspect of this style of roof is in the name, the way it handles seams.
 Except for monolithic roofs, usually found on structures or homes with a flat top, all roofs will have seams. — This is where the material overlaps with itself or with parts of the roof that aren’t covered, but are sealed.
 Well, that’s the hope at least.
 Over time, and mainly due to weather all efforts to seal will eventually fail.

 The good news is that a quality, professional roofing installer can delay that process with proper installation.
 And the wise homeowner can engage in ongoing maintenance to ensure proper sealing for the length of the material.
-Metal, along with stone, being the material that is likely to last a long time.
-100 years is within reason.
-Depending on the metal, the century mark would actually be considered short lived.
+Standing seam is likely to last a long time.
+50 years is within reason, depending on the kind of metal.

 Field or mechanically-Locked Standing Seam vs. Snap-Locked